dxw/mail-notify/README.md

 }
 ```

+We recommend using separate Notify 'test' API keys (email will not be sent but
+can be seen in Notify) in all environments except production so you can confirm
+the integration and generate previews without actually sending any email.

-If you're using a different Notify service to GOV.UK Notify (for example [GOV.CA Notify](https://notification.alpha.canada.ca/)), you can also specify the Base URL in your setup:
+If you're using a different Notify service to GOV.UK Notify (for example [GOV.CA
+Notify](https://notification.alpha.canada.ca/)), you can also specify the Base
+URL in your setup:

 ```ruby
 config.action_mailer.delivery_method = :notify